havardhvestbo/GreenHouseApp/README.md

 the user wouldn't have a need to check temperature and humidity of their greenhouse from a desktop every time.
 Ideally, they would check it on the go, wherever they happen to be.
 The best solution for that problem is to be able to use the GreenHouseApp from a mobile device.
+Also, we would like to implement better security features.
+As of now, all you have to do is to start the application to get the data displayed.
+In the future we would implement a login page, to prevent unauthorized users to access the data

 We would also like to notify users whenever the sensor readings are outside of the ideal range, but we didn't come up with a good solution for this.
 We imagine